daviddahl/devtools/DevToolsForward.md

 * A debugger for analyzing and correcting problems in JavaScript code
 * Views into the performance characteristics of an application

+While we want to provide tools that touch upon all areas of the SDK, the tools we ship with Firefox will be the ones that are:

+1. the most broadly useful
+2. the most polished

+Releasing tools initially as separate Jetpacks will allow us to iterate quickly and gather feedback while the tool is polished.
+That period may also help us determine if a tool is broadly useful enough to incorporate into the product.

 ## Multi-Process Firefox ##

-Our "electrolysis" (e10s) project to change Firefox to a multi-process model in 2011 will have a significant impact on developer tools.
+Our "electrolysis" (e10s) project, which aims to change Firefox to a multi-process model in 2011, will have a significant impact on developer tools.
 We need to ensure that there is a solid collection of developer tools when the multi-process Firefox ships.

 The SDK is part of our strategy to get there.
 By designing the SDK with a multi-process architecture in mind, we can start working on tools *now*, well before e10s is complete.
 The implementation of the APIs will need to change to support e10s, but the tools themselves will be ready.